-Feeding therapy is used to help infants and children who have difficulties sucking, chewing or swallowing.
-The earlier a child is in therapy to address these problems, the better their growth, nutrition and future eating outcomes.
-If you are concerned about your child’s food selectivity, food or texture refusal, mealtime tantrums, reduced food or liquid intake or swallowing, then your child may benefit from feeding therapy.
-An occupational therapist or speech language pathologist (SLP) is the trained medical professional that provides feeding and swallowing therapy.
+If you are a parent concerned about your child’s food selectivity, food or texture refusal, mealtime tantrums, reduced food or liquid intake, or swallowing, your child may benefit from feeding therapy.
+Feeding therapy is used to help infants and children who have difficulties sucking, chewing, feeding or swallowing.
+The earlier a child is in therapy to address these problems the better their growth, nutrition and future eating outcomes.
+A speech language pathologist (SLP) or occupational therapist (OT) is the trained medical professional that provides feeding and swallowing therapy.

-As a speech language pathologist, I have the opportunity to speak at conferences to help parents lean how to improve picky eating or start feeding therapy.
+As a speech language pathologist, I have the opportunity to speak at conferences to help parents learn how to quickly improve picky eating or initiate feeding therapy.
 At these events parents oftentimes want to know what questions they should be asking their SLP.
-Here are a few tips to help you navigate therapy intervention with your child.
+Here are six questions you can ask to help navigate feeding therapy intervention with your child:

 - Decrease mealtime tantrums

 - Improve the movement and coordination of the mouth

 - Improve the ability to chew and bite through food